Become A Mentor

 Mentors receive a professional development certificate for 8-10 hours for their participation in the mentorship modules and 4 weekly meetings.

-Mentors also receive an honorarium of $2,000 in recognition of the time spent supporting the participants.
+Mentors also receive an payment of $2,000 in recognition of the time spent supporting the participants.

 The content for the mentorship program was developed by Karolyn Hendra and Liz Brown.
 Numerous individuals provided additional feedback, insight and support.
 We are incredibly grateful to all those who generously provided their time, stories, wisdom, and insights.